CSBLaboratory/DTItool/README.md

 **GitHub Link**: lined to this _README.md_ file.

 ### 4: Show Only Exchange Reactions
-This checkbox helps the user to explore only in the exhcange reactions of the model.
+This checkbox helps the user to explore only the exchange reactions of the model.
 If checked, only exchange reactions will be shown in the table of reactions.

 ### 5: Table of the Reactions And the Related Bounds
 The first column shows the reaction abbreviations of the model.\